artbelikov/ui-builder/README.md

 ## Getting Started

-To start you also need to run a [backend](https://github.com/artbelikov/ui-builder-backend) for ui-builder.
+To start you also going to need to run a [backend](https://github.com/artbelikov/ui-builder-backend) for ui-builder.

     ```
     npm start